-Learn about how to become a Board or Commission member.
-Get the training you need and learn what it takes to become a member.
+Learn how to become a Board or Commission member, what the role requires, and what training you will need to be successful.

 What are City Boards and Commissions?

-Boards and commissions are specific interest groups that people in Austin can join to take part in the city's government.
-These can range from cultural topics (like the African American Resource Advisory Commission) to environmental (Winter Storm Review Task Force), and many others.
+Boards and commissions allow people in Austin to take part in the City’s government.
 These groups help shape and influence rules and laws by giving different viewpoints for the City Council to consider.

 Applying to be a member

 If you would like to join a board or commission, you can fill out an application online.
-We keep all applications for one year.
-If there is an open spot on the board you chose, we will look at your application.
+Your application will remain active for a year.

 Training